 The Department of Management and Budget then prepares the Preliminary Recommended Capital Budget for the ensuing fiscal year and the next five fiscal years to present to the Planning and Zoning Commission for review and recommendation.
-The Commissioners, with the assistance of the Budget office, consider these recommendations in developing their Capital Budget.
+The Commissioners, with the assistance of the Budget office, consider these recommendations in developing their capital budget.

 The operating process begins by sending out the budget request package in October.
 Requests are submitted to the Budget office in December.
 In March, the DMB presents the Recommended Budget (Operating and Capital) and agency hearings occur.
-No later than April 30th, the County Commissioners release their Proposed Budget for public review and discussion.
-A public hearing is held in May on the Proposed Budget and the current tax levy.
-A ten-day waiting period is held for public comment.
+No later than April 30th, the County Commissioners announce their Proposed Budget for public review and discussion.
+A public hearing is held in May on the Proposed Budget along with the current tax levy.
+A 10-day waiting period is held for public comment.

 The Annual Budget and Appropriation Ordinance must be adopted on or before the first day of the last month of the fiscal year currently ending.
-By the last day of June, each of the six libraries will contain the Adopted Operating and Capital Budget books for public review.
+After the budget is adopted, at least six copies of the budget are reproduced to be kept available for public inspection.
+By the last day of June, each of the six libraries will contain the Adopted Operating and Capital Budget books.

-The Budget Process The following diagram illustrates the budget phases which span the fiscal year that begins July 1.
+The Budget Process

+The following diagram illustrates the budget phases which span the fiscal year that begins July 1.

 Once the Budget is adopted, transfers within a fund can be made with the appropriate approval.
 However, the total Budget cannot be increased or decreased without a public hearing.

 CARROLL COUNTY GOVERNMENT